Skip to main content

 Nearest MRT: Woodlands

 Disclaimer: This is not a sponsored post.
-All expenses were paid for by the writer and her family.
-All opinions and reviews are based on her personal preferences and taste, and do not reflect the views of others.
+All expenses were personally covered by the writer.
+The opinions expressed are entirely her own, based on personal experience and preferences, and do not represent the views of any other individual or organization.